BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

 Custom basis set files
 ------------------------------------------------
-The BDF can use non-built-in basis groups, where the basis group data is saved in a text format basis group file, placed in the calculation directory, with the file name is the name of the base group to be referenced in the BDF.
+The BDF can use non-built-in basis sets, where the basis set data is saved in a text format basis set file, placed in the calculation directory, with the file name is the name of the base set to be referenced in the BDF.

 .. warning::

-    The file name of the custom base group file must be in **all capital letters** ！However, when referenced in the input file, the case is arbitrary.
+    The file name of the custom base set file must be in **all capital letters** ！However, when referenced in the input file, the case is arbitrary.

 For example, create a text file MYBAS-1 in the calculation directory (note: if you create a text file under Windows OS, the system may hide the extension *.txt*, so the actual name is MYBAS-1.txt) with the following contents